The LearnClash SRS Retention Curve: 3 Stages [2026]

 - Miss the 90-day check again (Known → Wrong, repeat)

-We call these stuck cards.
-They never reach mastery and never exit the pool, so the topic’s effective active size grows slowly over time as stuck cards accumulate.
-The next iteration of the algorithm will likely add an explicit escape valve: after N round-trips between Wrong and Known, force a Mastered transition or a topic-level reset.
+Call these stuck cards.
+They never reach mastery and never exit the pool, so a topic’s effective active size can creep up over time.
+The clean fix the design points to is an explicit escape valve: after N round-trips between Wrong and Known, force a Mastered transition or a topic-level reset.

 How LearnClash Uses the Retention Curve in Practice and Duel Modes